alexissoko/django_reporting/README.md

 python manage.py createsuperuser
 python manage.py runserver
 ```
-add data from admin
+Add data from admin.

-check results in frontend
+Check results in frontend.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.